Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/project-architecture/layout-routing.md

 ### Multiple Headers and Footers for a Site

-The approach above works well when every page has the same header and footer acrodd the entire site, but what if you have a site with multiple headers and footers?
+The approach above works well when every page has the same header and footer across the entire site, but what if you have a site with multiple headers and footers?

 In those cases, you will need to way to identify which header and/or footer is used on a specific page.
 This could be done by page template type, or by adding a field to the page item that identifies the header and footer layout routes.
 There may also be a way to use page designs and partial designs to identify which layout route to use for headers and footers.